 Basically, there are two type of particles, fermions and bosons.

 The quarks are said to differ by their flavor – up, down, charm, strange, top or bottom – which obviously is just an arbitrary term and has nothing to do with taste.
 They are arranged in three columns called generations.
 Quarks have charges +2/3 or -1/3; leptons, 0 or 1.
-Each of the six flavors of quark exists in three versions indicated (by analogy) by the colors red, green and blue2)Not the same as the colors on the chart., for a total of 18.
-When grouping together to form matter particles, the quarks must do so in such a way that the result is colorless, so R+G+B for baryons like the neutron or proton and R+R, where the bar above the character indicates an antiparticle, for mesons.
+Each of the six flavors of quark exists in three versions indicated (by analogy) by the colors red, green and blue1Not the same as the colors on the chart., for a total of 18.
+When forming matter particles, the quarks must group together in such a way that the result is “colorless”, so occur in the combination R+G+B for baryons like the neutron or proton, and R+R, where the bar above the character indicates an antiparticle, for mesons.
 Particles composed of quarks are called hadrons.
-Mesons are made of two quarks, baryons, of three.

 Matter is made up of atoms with nuclei containing protons and neutrons (also called nucleons), with electrons forming a negatively-charged cloud around the nucleus.
 Such long-lived particles are made up of quarks from the first column, called the first generation.
 A proton is composed of two up quarks and a down quark.
 The former have a charge of +2/3, the latter of -1/3, so the total is +1.
 A neutron is composed of an up and two downs, for a total charge of +2/3-1/3-1/3 = 0.
 And so on.
 (This is the numerology part that was mentioned.)

-As stated, bosons are virtual, force-carring particles.
+As stated, bosons are virtual, force-carrying particles.
 Modern physics recognizes four forces in nature.

 Gravity is thought to be conveyed by a yet-to-be observed particle called the graviton (not shown because never observed and not part of the standard model — yet).
 It is a weak force (the weakest) but works across enormous, interstellar distances.
 We shall see that it is responsible for the formation of stars, galaxies and planets – no less.
 We owe a lot go gravity.

 The electromagnetic force between charges or magnets is conveyed by the photon, which is the particle of light.
 Like gravity, it has infinite range, but is stronger.
+Since its sources can be either positive or negative charges, the two cancel each other out over large distances, making the overall force weaker.
 The quantum theory of the electromagnetic force is called quantum electrodynamics, or QED.

 The strong force is the strongest, but is very short-ranged.
 It holds quarks together in the nucleus in spite of the repulsive electric forces between their charges.
 It is conveyed by the appropriately-named gluon.
 The quantum theory of strong interactions is called quantum chromodynamics, or QCD.